How to fix error code CAT in Destiny 2

 This message can appear if you’re trying to log into Destiny before maintenance is over.
 Screenshot by Dot Esports

-Error code CAT in Destiny 2’s Season of the Wish
+Error code CAT causes in Destiny 2 Into the Light

 In practice, this means the version of Destiny 2 you’re trying to open isn’t in line with the “latest” version.
 If you’re encountering error code CAT, check for new updates on your platform of choice.
-With the release of update 7.3.0 (Season of the Wish) on Nov.
-28, players on Twitter have reported plenty of CAT errors.
-If you don’t have the latest patch, the servers will keep you at bay until you have the newest version of the game.
+Outages are more common in periods when Bungie deploys multiple hotfixes, such as early into the launch of new content.

-Because error code CAT appears when you have the wrong game version, fixing it is a matter of updating your game.
+Because error code CAT appears when you have the wrong game version, fixing it is a matter of updating.
 Here’s how you can solve the issue on most platforms.

 How to fix error code CAT on PC

-Players can use Destiny 2 on Steam, on the Microsoft Games Store, and in the Epic Games Store (as of Season of Plunder).
-Their process is similar across all platforms.
+Destiny 2 is available for PC players on Steam, the Microsoft Games Store, and the Epic Games Store.
+The process to fix error code CAT is similar across these platforms.

 On the Microsoft Store, press the ellipsis (“…”) symbol that appears next to your profile icon, then look for the Get Updates button on the Downloads and Updates tab.
 You can also head into the My Collections tab of the Xbox PC app and look for Manage Installs on the top-right.